 - Occasionally a student may request that you provide accommodations to them but you never received notification from Disability Support Services.
 The DSS is the only office on campus designated to determine reasonable and appropriate accommodations.
 Please refer the student to Disability Support Services located in room 1F25.
 You are strongly encouraged to complete the referral form located in FAST.

 - A student has asked for accommodations midway through the semester.
 Am I required to provide the accommodations?

 - Yes.
 There may be many reasons why a student does not seek accommodations until late in the semester.
-Accommodations should be implemented upon receipt of the formal Accommodation Notice from the DSS and contact from the student.
+Accommodations should be implemented upon receipt of the formal Accommodation Notice from DSS and contact from the student.
 Please note that accommodations are not retroactive and do not require any alterations or consideration to previous assignments or exams.

 - A student has identified that they need accommodations.
 They have been struggling all semester.
 Why do I have to refer them to DSS?

-- In accordance with Sauk Valley Community College policy, the DSS is the designated office on campus authorized to determine reasonable and appropriate accommodations.
+- In accordance with Sauk Valley Community College policy, DSS is the designated office on campus authorized to determine reasonable and appropriate accommodations.
 Failure to comply with institutional policy and procedure may place the employee and institution at risk for a Civil Rights investigation and/or violation.
 In the best interest of the student, yourself and Sauk Valley Community College, you should refer the student to Disability Support Services (DSS).